 - Transition to students no longer providing nursing service to the hospital in exchange for room and board.

-- Students no longer had to live on campus in Powell Hall.
+- Students no longer were required to live on campus in Powell Hall.

 - Journey through Nursing School Memories by Lynn Soppeland Assimacopoulos (PDF)